Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Subscribe to Advanced Coupons

-Using the “Add Products” feature is as simple as selecting what specific product to add, by searching for it by name, then defining how many of that item give and whether you want to override the price.
+Using the “Add Products” feature is as simple as selecting what specific product to add, by searching for it by name, then defining how many of that item is given and whether you want to override the price.

 But the first step is to create or select the product that you want to give when the coupon is applied.